 12 Days / 11 Nights

-Pulau Tifore: a small island between Halmahera and Lembeh with a great submerged reef about ½ mile from the island.
+Pulau Tifore: A small island between Halmahera and Lembeh with a great submerged reef about ½ mile from the island.
 The main attraction here is definitely the barracudas – hundreds and hundreds have made this their home for years.
 Really amazing especially if you can get inside the swirling vortex of the barracudas.
-Cruise overnight to Sulawesi.